twinzdragonz/text-to-html/README.md

 We will using different branch to do the development based on case .
 We will have 2 parallel long-running branches :

-master - strictly used for release only .
+main - strictly used for release only .

 develop - create from master , has all completed stable feat prepared for next release .